Recommendations & Conclusions

 conclusion We are concerned that there is a risk that the new powers of search, seizure and retention, in practice, may lead to a blanket policy to search, and possibly seize and retain, items such as mobile phones from asylum seekers, victims of trafficking and children. recommendation We recommend that …

-Government response.
 The government rejects the need to amend the Bill to clarify how search and seizure powers will be used, stating they will not be applied indiscriminately and existing safeguards ensure proportionality.
-However, the response does not address the recommendation to …
+However, the response does not address the recommendation to facilitate contact with family members …

 Ministry of Justice